JDeep1234/Shikshak_Saathi/README.md

 ---

 ## **Conclusion**
-**TeachTrack India** is a **comprehensive, innovative, and impactful solution** that addresses the challenges of Indian schools while fulfilling all **mandatory**, **good-to-have**, and **bonus tasks**.
+Shikshak Saathi is a scalable, innovative, and impactful solution that addresses the challenges of Indian schools.
 By leveraging AI, gamification, and data analytics, it ensures that teacher training programs are effectively applied in the classroom, ultimately improving student outcomes.